sztadii/proxy/README.md

 ```
 docker build . -t proxy-image
 docker run -d -p 8080:4000 --name proxy-container proxy-image
-docker stop proxy-container // when we want to stop it
+docker stop proxy-container && docker rm proxy-container // when we want to stop and remove it
-docker rm proxy-container   // when we want to remove the container
 ```

 When you want to override some env variable then please run: